December 14, 2014

 We saw that it must be assimilated—taken into your mind, understood, and provided as nourishment for your soul and spirit.
 How do you do that?
 First by praying, asking God to be your teacher, then by meditating.

-“I will meditate in Thy precepts ….”
-(Psalm 119:15) “I prevented (got up before) the dawning of the morning, and cried: I hoped in Thy Word.”
+“I will meditate on Your precepts …” (Psalm 119:15).
+“I rise before (get up before) the dawning of the morning, and cry for help: I hoped in Your Word” (Psalm 119:147).
 In other words, the Psalmist had a quiet time.
-“Mine eyes are awake through the night watches, that I might meditate in Thy Word.” (verse 148)
+“My eyes are awake through the night watches, that I may meditate on Your Word.”
+(Psalm 119:148).

 It takes time to ponder the Word of God.
 If you have to rise an hour early or stay up an hour late, do whatever it takes so that you might meditate upon the Word of God.